 The Role of an Urban Planner

 Urban planners are problem-solvers by nature.
 They identify a community’s needs and develop both short- and long-term solutions to improve and revitalize an area or region.
-As a region grows and populations burst, urban planners must manage issues and challenges faced in the area.
-For example, urban planners address economic, environmental, and social issues, such as attracting businesses to a particular community, planning new parks, and sheltering the homeless population.
-Urban planners may also specialize in certain areas of planning, such as community development, historic preservation, transportation, or urban design.
+As a region grows and populations burst, urban planners manage issues and challenges facing the area.
+For example, urban planners address economic, environmental, and social issues, such as:

 An Advanced Degree in Urban Planning